mapbender/mapbender-documentation/en/book/quickstart.rst

 Loading Web Map Services
 ================================================================================
 You can load OGC Web Map Services (WMS) to your application.
-Mapbender3 supports Version 1.1.1 and 1.3.0.
+Mapbender supports Version 1.1.1 and 1.3.0.

 A WMS returns an XML-file when the getCapabilities document is requested.
 This information is parsed by Mapbender and Mapbender gets all the necessary information about the service from this XML